hasura/graphql-engine/docs/graphql/manual/schema/computed-fields.rst

 Accessing Hasura session variables in computed fields
 -----------------------------------------------------

 It can be useful to have access to the session variable from the SQL function defining a computed field.
-For instance, suppose we are recording which users have liked which article, using a table ``article_likes`` specifying a many-to-many relationship between ``article``s and ``user``s.
-Then it may be useful to know if the current user liked the current article, and expose this as a *Boolean* computed field on ``article``.
+For instance, suppose we want to record which users have liked which articles.
+We can do so using a table ``article_likes`` that specifies a many-to-many relationship between ``article`` and ``user``.
+In such a case it can be useful to know if the current user has liked a specific article, and this information can be exposed as a *Boolean* computed field on ``article``.

 Use the :ref:`add_computed_field` API to add a function, and specify the name of the argument taking a session argument in ``session_argument``.
 The session argument will be a JSON object where keys are session variable names (in lower case) and values are strings.
 Use the ``->>`` JSON operator to fetch the value of a session variable as shown in the following example.